 Beyond imposter syndrome: the self-worth wound holding businesswomen back

-Over the many years I’ve supported women in business, I’ve often felt surprised and saddened by the depth of self-doubt many were dealing with under the surface..
+Over the many years I’ve supported women in business, I’ve often felt surprised and saddened by the amount of self-doubt many were dealing with under the surface..

-What I've come to understand is that for many of these women, and especially those of us with sparky-brained wiring, what looks like imposter syndrome is actually something older and more structural: a self-worth wound that no amount of confidence coaching can reach.
+What I've belatedly come to understand is that for those of us with sparky-brained wiring, what might look like a lack of confidence or even imposter syndrome is actually something older and more structural: a self-worth wound that runs deep.

-I know I could achieve more, but I need to trust myself more to do that.
+I know I could achieve more, but I’d need to trust myself more to do that.

 I find it difficult to have faith in myself, to know I’m as good as everyone else in my field.

-I have a very hard time writing, and when I do, I’m critical and don’t want the world to see it.
+I have a hard time writing, and when I do, I’m so critical and don’t want the world to see it.

-My self-doubt is crippling me; I’m constantly comparing myself to others and to other businesses.
+My self-doubt is crippling me; I’m constantly comparing myself to others and to other businesses and seeing where I just don’t measure up.

 I don’t believe I can actually make money doing what I love.